terotests/jeejee/README.md

 # Why?

 Simple things should be simple.
-Can the framework do one-liner?
+Can a framework do one-liner?

 ``` javascript
   _e(document.body).h1().text("Hello world");